 A residential development within the Commercial 1 Zone land in the Highton Shopping Centre Increased Housing Diversity Area as identified in the map at Clause 16.01-1L-02 Increased housing diversity areas.

-Land in the Pakington North and Gordon Avenue precinct identified on the Pakington Street Urban Design Framework Plan Map at Clause 11.03-6L-06.
+Land in the Pakington North Key Development Area and Gordon Avenue Key Development Area as identified in the maps at Clause 16.01-1L-02 Increased housing diversity areas.

 Strategy